Why Addiction Rehab is covered by most Health Insurance Plans

 How does Health Insurance work for Addiction Rehab?

 After establishing how Medical Insurance situations are changing for Mental Health, it’s time we look at how actual insurance works for Addiction Rehab.
+There are many factors that dictate how and what your insurance will be covering for your expenses at insurance covered rehab facilities.
 Here are some of the common factors of an insurance policy for Addiction Rehab.

 - Its deductible – Yes, this means that you also have to pay a certain proportion of your treatment costs.
 While plans are different for different policies, typically an insurance company bears anything between 60-80 per cent costs.
 Something is better than nothing at least.